Table of Contents Show

 If you’re an architecture buff, you can’t help but get caught up in Manhattan’s townhouse architecture styles.
 Stroll through any NYC neighborhood, and you’ll come across blocks of charming townhouses from a variety of periods in history.
 Here’s an overview of some of the city’s most treasured architectural styles and where you can find each.

 The Federal Style 1800-1835The Federal Style 1800-1835

 The most modest in scale, the Federal Style, can easily be recognized.
 These row houses are more straightforward than their other 19th-century peers, usually two or three stories high with a basement, half attic, and low stoop.
 Ancient Greek and Roman architecture inspire details.
 You might notice a red brick façade and a brownstone base, as well as a paneled wood front door with a transom.
 You’ll come across the Federal Style in downtown neighborhoods like Little Italy, the Bowery in Chinatown, the East Village, and Greenwich Village.

 by Eden, Janine, and Jim, on Flickr

 The Greek Revival Style 1830-1850The Greek Revival Style 1830-1850

 The elaborate interior detailing can’t be ignored in the Greek Revival Style.
-Ornate ceilings with plaster moldings and medallions, pocket doors, mantels, and tiled fireplace surrounds are common.
+Ornate ceilings with plaster moldings and medallions, pocket doors, mantels, and tiled fireplace surrounds.
 Discover this style on streets such as West 10th, Waverly Place, Washington Square North in the Village, Cushman Row on West 20th, and the MacDougal-Sullivan Gardens Historic District.

 by Gea Elika, on Flickr

 The Italianate Style 1840-1870The Italianate Style 1840-1870

 Characterized by wide, high stoops, embellished cast-iron handrails, balusters, and newel posts, two-to-four story Italianate Style homes will be the majority of “brownstones” (row houses covered in a brownstone, but not other townhouses) in the Chelsea Historic District, Greenwich Village, Upper East Side, Harlem, and the Gramercy neighborhood.

 Italianate row houses can be other materials, such as brick.
 Still, original windows are often two-over-two or one-over-one, and cornices tend to be heavy with decorative moldings.
 Narrow staircases, arched openings, pocket doors, wainscoting, and ceiling moldings are prevalent in the interior.